CLAWEST

 1. Evaluate and Optimize the Checkout Process

 While the checkout flow wasn't included in this project, it'd be crucial to uncover and resolve any underlying issues with the website's current checkout experience.
-I'd love to work with my teammates to conduct a moderated usability test to confirm the following:

 • Can customers complete the checkout flow quickly and easily?